-There is a commitment to working with staff and students to plan proactively to minimize occurrences of injury and to respond effectively when unsafe situations arise.
+There is a commitment to working with employees and students to plan proactively to minimize occurrences of injury and to respond effectively when unsafe situations arise.

-4.0 Responsibilities
+5.0 Responsibilities

-Board staff have varying responsibilities depending on their role.
-However, all staff must work together to respond appropriately to incidents that occur.
+Grand Erie employees have varying responsibilities depending on their role.
+However, all employees must work together to respond appropriately to incidents that occur.
 It is the responsibility of:

-- a) The principal to respond to concerns about staff safety, to investigate and develop follow up plans regarding incidents and to communicate this procedure to staff. - b) All staff are to complete training in De-escalation Techniques for Students with Problem Behaviour. - c) All staff are to follow instructions for safety procedures in the school, and to follow procedures outlined in Individual Education Plan, behaviour plan, and/or safety plan (BeSafe plan), for students, as needed. - d) The Family of Schools Superintendent, in consultation with the Superintendents responsible for Special Education and/or Safe Schools (or designates), to oversee program adjustments and staff or resource needs that may be required to provide for the learning needs of students that demonstrate violent or aggressive behaviour and the safety of staff. - e) The Joint Occupational Health and Safety Committee (JOHSC) to monitor and review concerns regarding the implementation of this Procedure and consider training when necessary. - f) The Superintendent of Education with responsibilities for Human Resources to assist with procedures for employee support, deployment, and response to concerns.
+- The Administrator(s) to respond to concerns about employee safety, to investigate and develop follow up plans regarding incidents and to communicate this procedure to employees - All employees are to complete training in De-escalation Techniques for Students with Problem Behaviour - All employees are to follow instructions for safety procedures in the school, and to follow procedures outlined in Individual Education Plan, behaviour plan, and/or safety plan (BeSafe plan), for students, as needed - The Family of Schools Superintendent, in consultation with the Superintendent(s) responsible for Special Education and/or Safe Schools (or designates), to oversee program adjustments and employees or resource needs that may be required to provide for the learning needs of students that demonstrate violent or aggressive behaviour and the safety of employees - The Joint Occupational Health and Safety Committee (JOHSC) to monitor and review concerns regarding the implementation of this Procedure and consider training when necessary - The Superintendent of Human Resources to assist with procedures for employee support, deployment, and response to concerns

-5.0 General Procedures to Prevent Occurrences of Violence Against Staff
+6.0 General Procedures to Prevent Occurrences of Violence Against Employees

-Wherever possible, preventative planning should take place to be prepared for situations where risk may occur.
+- 6.1.
+Wherever possible, preventative planning should take place to be prepared for situations where risk may occur. - 6.2.
 The application of consequences may be mitigated and/or modified to meet the needs of some students based on information contained in the student's Individual Education Plan.
-Responses will be handled consistently, and in compliance with the policies and procedures of the Board and legislation found in the Education Act, Occupational Health and Safety Act, and other legislative statutes governing residents of Ontario.
+Responses will be handled consistently, and in compliance with the policies and procedures of the board and legislation found in the Education Act, OHSA, and other legislative statutes governing residents of Ontario.